foss2serve/github-workflow-activity/tutorial2/handout.md

   related to the bug your are fixing or the feature you are implementing.
   Whatever you choose, use the same branch name throughout the example.

+Also note, lines marked with `*` represent modifications being made to files in the project.
+The exact modifications you might make, and the tools that you use to make them, depend on what you are trying to do and your preferences.
+In short, these lines should not be typed in literally, but must be interpreted in terms of the task you are performing.

 ### Setup: (1-4)